-The staggering costs of smoking to individuals, employers, and society have been well documented for decades.
-Now, new research published in the journal Tobacco Control provides some of the first evidence of the costs of e-cigarette use.
+While vaping has become cheaper for individuals, the costs of vaping to employers and society are quite different.
+Research published in the journal Tobacco Control provides some of the first evidence of the costs of vaping.

-Using national data on nearly 110,000 U.S. insured adults, researchers found that e-cigarette users were more likely to report poor health than never tobacco users, which in turn was associated with a higher number of hospital inpatient nights, emergency room visits, doctor visits, and home health visits in the past 12 months.
+Using national data on nearly 110,000 U.S. insured adults, researchers found that e-cigarette users were more likely to report poor health than never tobacco users.
+Reported poor health was associated with a higher number of hospital inpatient nights, emergency room visits, doctor visits, and home health visits in the past 12 months.

-The costs of this healthcare use among exclusive e-cigarette users totaled $1.3 billion annually.
+These excess medical care costs among exclusive e-cigarette users totaled $1.3 billion annually.
 This equated to roughly $1,800 more per exclusive e-cigarette user compared to a person who doesn’t use any tobacco product.
-The costs of dual/poly tobacco use were even higher, at $2,024 per person.
+The average excessive medical care costs of dual/poly tobacco use (i.e., smoking and vaping) were even higher, at $2,050 per person.

 The authors noted that “despite the lack of understanding of the long-term health impact of e-cigarette use, the contribution of current e-cigarette use to rising healthcare spending is significant and should not be overlooked.”